ai-ed/bugsy-prompt/README.md

 ## Usage 💡

-To get started, simply provide Bugsy with the configuration settings by defining the student level, communication preferences, and desired topics.
-Then, interact with Bugsy by issuing commands like `/teach`, `/test`, or `/practice`.
+To get started, copy the bugsy prompt from the respective file and paste it into your AI model.
+You can then interact with Bugsy by issuing commands in the chat interface.

 Example Command:
 ```
 /teach Software Development Life Cycle
 ```

 Bugsy will provide a short explanation followed by an interactive question or engagement prompt.
-You can explore the topic further by issuing follow-up commands like `/more-details` or `/test`.
+You learn more bugsy's capabilities by using the `/help` command.

 ## Configuration Options ⚙️